Berlin.jpg

 My parents gave me my first camera when I was ten or eleven.
 I found it interesting but not exciting.
 It collected a lot of dust over the years.
 20 years later I bought a manual Minolta film camera.
 I thought it was a great idea at that time but found I did not have the patience for a manual camera and it was even worse when I went into the dark room to develop the film.
 I contribute my lack of inspirational photography to pure laziness.

-25 plus years later I bought a digital Canon G2 with a flip out rear LED viewing screen.
-There was some photography excitement in my mind with digital since I was starting to travel.
-Some 10 years later after my Canon G2, I began to understand and appreciate the fine art of photography and what I had missed out on by not having the patience to photograph with a film camera.
-After buying a state of the art DSLR professional camera, I enrolled in a photography school.
-My knowledge and excitement grew in leaps and bounds.
+25 plus years later I bought a digital Canon G2.
+There was some photography excitement now with the digital since I was starting to travel.
+10 years later after my Canon G2, I began to understand and appreciate the fine art of photography and what I had missed out on by not having the patience to photograph with a film camera.
+After enrolling in a photography school, my knowledge and excitement grew in leaps and bounds.
 Buy the way, I bought two film cameras, one being a medium format and a 35 mm.
-I then understood how special film was when printed on on Silver Gelatin paper.
+I then understood how special film was.

-As the excitement continued to mushroomed, I became fascinated with the ability to shape light.
+As the excitement continued, I became fascinated with the ability to shape light.
 My day job was in the operating room where the overhanging lights used during surgery created a new dimension of speculum light.
 To be able to take this light outside and apply it too whatever I wanted to photograph gave me more ideas, which brings me to where I am today.
-Photography has continued to excite me in every aspect from my extended adventures to 6 continents and beyond.
+Photography has continued to excite me in every aspect from my extended adventures to 7 continents and beyond.
 I’ve grown to appreciate the many conversations I’ve had with those I’ve photographed.
-Their excitement and enthusiasm in having someone from another country pose them and their family for a photo and seeing their photo with the backdrop being the sprawling rice patties in Bhutan, the Philippines or the Serengeti.
+Photography has become another means of communication.